 Analysing Byron's Don Juan: A B1/B2 Methodological Guide

 Is Lord Byron's epic poem, Don Juan, an important component of your English literature studies?
-While the full text is fast, understanding its core elements (context, structure and themes) is essential for success in both written and oral examinations.
+While the full text is vast, understanding its core elements (context, structure and themes) is essential for success in both written and oral tests and examinations.

 This structured guide provides a concise overview of my video analysis series.
-Each section corresponds to a lesson designed to equip students with the analytical vocabulary and arguments necessary to discuss the author and his work clearly and effectively..
+Each section corresponds to a lesson designed to equip students with the analytical vocabulary and arguments necessary to discuss the author and his work clearly and effectively.
+To support your learning, some videos from the playlist provide a detailed mind map and useful phrases while some videos conclude with an analytical challenge question so you can practise high-level responses.
+You can choose to concentrate on particular literary elements, assembling the pieces of the analysis that serve your goals, such as: Historical context/Structure and Plot/Themes or Title/Publication and Sources/Characters or else Setting/Plot/Themes.

 Lesson 1: Historical Context